 2. Tighten the two captive screws with a cross-head screwdriver to secure the panel to the switch.
-Refer to Figure 27 on page 73.
+Refer to Figure 27 on page 75.

 Figure 27.
-Tightening the Captive Screws on the Power Supply Blank Panel
+Tightening the Captive Screws on the Blank Panel for the Power Supply Slot

-- 3. Do one of the following: - □ To install the switch on a table, go to Chapter 5, "Installing the Switch on a Table" on page 87. - □ To install the switch in an equipment rack, refer to Chapter 6, "Installing the Switch in an Equipment Rack" on page 89. - □ To install the switch on a wall, refer to Chapter 7, "Installing the Switch on a Wall" on page 95.
+3. Do one of the following:

+- ☐ To install the switch on a table, go to Chapter 5, "Installing the Switch on a Table" on page 87. - ☐ To install the switch in an equipment rack, refer to Chapter 6, "Installing the Switch in an Equipment Rack" on page 89. - ☐ To install the switch on a wall, refer to Chapter 7, "Installing the Switch on a Wall" on page 95.